marbramen/100DaysOfMLCode/docs/README.md

 # 100 Days Of ML - LOG
+[//]: <> (
 My progress in the "100 days of Machine Learning code challenge".
-That means coding and/or studying machine learning for at least an hour everyday for the next 100 days.
+That means coding and/or studying machine learning for at least an hour everyday for the next 100 days.)

 ## Day 01 : August 01 , 2018